cvl-umass/contrast-landmark/README.md

 CUDA_VISIBLE_DEVICES=0 python eval_face.py --model resnet50 --num_workers 8 --layer 4 --trained_model_path /path/to/pretrainedMoCo --learning_rate 0.01 --weight_decay 0.05 --adam --epochs 1000 --cosine --batch_size 32 --log_path /path/to/logfile --dataset AFLW_MTFL --model_name AFLW_M_regressor --model_path /path/to/save/regressor --image_crop 20 --image_size 136 --restrict_annos 50  --repeat --TPS_aug --use_hypercol
 ```

-**Note**: the number of GPUs used to train the linear regressor has impact on the convergence rate, the possible reason is the batch normalization is conducted separately on different GPUs.
-Due to the lack of validation set, we early stop the training procedure at 120th, 45th, 80th epoch on MAFL, AFLW, and 300W benchmarks respectively on 2 GPUs.
-However, this early stopping points may be suboptimal when you train the regressor on a different number of GPUs.
-The best score on test set is always better than the score at these stopping points.

-2. Bird Landmarks
+**Note**: the number of GPUs used to train the linear regressor has
+impact on the convergence rate, the possible reason is the batch
+normalization is conducted separately on different GPUs.
+We stop the training procedure at 120th, 45th, 80th epoch on MAFL, AFLW, and 300W
+benchmarks respectively on 2 GPUs (determined based on our initial
+results and kept fixed in our experiments).
+However, the stopping points may be suboptimal when you train
+the regressor on a different number of GPUs.

+#### Bird landmarks (iNat → CUB)

 ```
 CUDA_VISIBLE_DEVICES=0,1 python eval_animal.py --model resnet50 --num_workers 8 --layer 4 --trained_model_path /path/to/pretrainedMoCo --learning_rate 0.001 --weight_decay 0.0005 --adam --epochs 2000 --cosine --batch_size 32 --log_path /path/to/logfile --dataset CUB --model_name CUB_regressor --model_path /path/to/save/regressor --image_crop 0 --image_size 96 --imagelist /path/to/trainlist/train.txt --use_hypercol